 Everyone has overdone something on their homestead at least once.
 It is hard not to get excited about a lot of things and want to try them all!

-However, when you can plan your responsibility, you have a much better chance at loving this lifestyle more than you could imagine.
+However, when you can plan your responsibilities, you have a much better chance of loving this lifestyle more than you could imagine.

 Related Post: How to Homestead on a Small Property

 One thing many beginner homesteaders make is growing food they do not eat.
 I am guilty of this!